-Dr. Mintzer graduated from U.C.
-Berkeley with a degrees in Neurobiology & Psychology prior to dental school at UC San Francisco.
-In 1988 he received his B.S. in Oral Biology and D.D.S. degree, California state license and class awards in Community Service and Preventative Dentistry.
-Dr. Mintzer then practiced for six years as a general, or family dentist.
-In 1994 he began his periodontal residency at the University of Southern California (U.S.C.) and graduated in 1997.
-Approximately half of his training involved the diagnosis and placement of dental implants.
-He is currently one of three Santa Barbara county board-certified diplomates in periodontology.
-Dr. Mintzer held the position of clinical assistant professor/adjunct faculty at U.S.C. for over 12 years, teaching treatment planning and surgery to the periodontal residents.
-He is also registered with the state of California as a continuing education provider for general dentists and other specialists.
-He is a member of the American Academy of Periodontology, American Dental Association, California Dental Association, Western Society of Periodontology, Academy of Osseointegration, and a couple others...
+Dr. Mintzer graduated from UC Berkeley with a degrees in Neurobiology & Psychology prior to dental school at UC San Francisco, where he received another bachelors degree in Oral Biology and a Doctorate of Dental Surgery.
+For his dental class (of '88) he was awarded the Community Service and Preventative Dentistry awards.
+Dr. Mintzer then practiced for six years as a general dentist before specializing at the University of Southern California (U.S.C.)
+Advanced Periodontology Specialty Clinic.
+Approximately half of his 3 year training there involved the diagnosis and placement of dental implants.
+He is currently one of only 3 board-certified specialists in Santa Barbara county and returned to USC to hold the position of clinical assistant professor/adjunct faculty, where he worked for 13 years, teaching treatment planning and surgery to the periodontal residents.
+He is a member of the American Academy of Periodontology, American Dental Association, California Dental Association, Academy of Osseointegration...

 Dr. Mintzer treats periodontal problems, places dental implants and provides support services for dental implants.
 His office employs hygienists trained to maintain dental implants.
 He uses and teaches the use of 3-dimensional imaging, conventional and microscopic surgical techniques to restore whole, functional and esthetic smiles.
 Dr. Mintzer's office strives to provide quality, ultra-modern care in a comfortable and patient-centered practice.
 Office hours are Monday to Thursday by appointment.
 Teaching or guest lecturing on Fridays.